Sample entropy for graph signals: An approach to nonlinear dynamic analysis of data on networks: SampEn G

-\paragraph{The behaviour of SampEn$_{G}$ aligns with that of 2D SampEn on regular grids:} When the underlying graph is an 8-neighbour regular grid with pixels as nodes, the radial pattern of multi-hop averages $ \overline{x}_i^L $ over $ L $-hop neighbourhoods for each node summarises the local image structure at increasing spatial scales.
+When the underlying graph is an 8-neighbour regular grid with pixels as nodes, the radial pattern of multi-hop averages $ \overline{x}_i^L $ over $ L $-hop neighbourhoods for each node summarises the local image structure at increasing spatial scales.
 Although these embeddings are not pixel-wise identical to the square patches of SampEn$_{2D}$ introduced in \cite{sampen_2d}, we empirically evaluate the behaviour of SampEn$_G$ acting as a natural graph-based analogue of SampEn$_{2D}$ on image-like domains (Sec.~\ref{Sec:Exp_images2D}).